 In most western cultures, moving one's head up and down is understood as an expression of agreement, while moving it from side to side conveys disagreement.
-But be careful when nodding to mean "yes" and shaking your head when you mean "no" in Bulgaria; this is one of the places where the meanings of these gestures are the opposite.
+However, this nonverbal communication is not universal.
+You should be careful when nodding to mean "yes" and shaking your head when you mean "no" in Bulgaria, as this is one of the places where the meanings of these gestures are the opposite.

 It's not totally clear why this method of nonverbal communication evolved differently in Bulgaria than in other parts of the world.
 There are a few regional folk tales—one of which is fairly gruesome—that offer a few theories.